 He often carried every vial and ward he owned with him in case he encountered other supernatural forces but most served no purpose in this specific circumstance and the odds of meeting another paranormal foe were considerably low.
-There is such a thing as being too prepared.
-At least they were harmless to breathe in, though that was also true for the zombies.
+There is such a thing as being too prepared, Gregory was discovering.
+At least they were harmless for him to breathe in, though that was also true for the zombies.

 The mass of rotted bodies closed in on him.
 Everything he endured would be in vain if he did not find it soon.

 There was only one thing left to do, the only logical thing to do in this situation.
 He didn’t want to because the potions were such a pain to create.

-Naturally, a desire to live should have taken precedence, and at some level, it was why he eventually resorted to it.
+Naturally, the desire to live should have taken precedence, and at some level, it was why he eventually resorted to it.
 Yet it would be more accurate to say it was done out of frustration than because of survival instinct.

 He moved his satchel upside down and dropped every vial to the ground.
 Twenty vials hit nearly simultaneously.

 Sound returned.
 The creatures shrieked in agony.

 Their flesh dissolved and their skeletal remains went aflame.

-They burned until they were nothing but dust.
+They burned until they were nothing left but dust.

 Their remains blew away in a passing wind.

 Eventually, the smoke cleared.
 The world went back to normal, or at least, such as it was before.

 All the zombies were dispelled.
 Gregory limped to where his vest lied.
 He reached in and pulled out a glass flask that was thicker and of better quality than the ones in his satchel.
 It possessed the most important fluid so it was only natural it got the best container.

 He staggered toward the demoness who stood once again near the entrance.
 As he approached, she fell to her back, and then lied on her side.
 Her hand stretched toward Gregory.